metalcarratt/ministry/ls/Numbers/msg21.md

 > For their security they study diligently and work hard.
 Some even fear God and
 > believe in Christ for their own security.
 >
-> Why did the children of Israel become abhorent to God in Numbers
+> Why did the children of Israel become abhorent to God in Numbers 13 and 14